 Does Digital Marketing Work for Every Business?

 In today’s digital landscape, marketing is pretty much all digital.
-There are a few businesses that can still get away with direct mail, telemarketing, and event marketing, but there’s still an element of digital marketing attached to many of these strategies as well.
+A few businesses can still get away with direct mail, telemarketing, and event marketing.
+However, there’s still an element of digital marketing attached to many of these strategies as well.

-For instance, you may be looking for local growth and send out a direct mailer to zip codes nearby, but the first thing many consumers do is go online to conduct research.
-If your business isn’t set up to take advantage of this traffic, you’ll miss out on a lot of opportunities.
+For instance, you may be looking for local growth and send a direct mailer to nearby zip codes, but the first thing many consumers do is go online to conduct research.
+If your business isn’t set up to take advantage of this traffic, you’ll miss many opportunities.

 The cornerstone of any good digital marketing strategy is your website.
 Every business today has to have some type of digital command center, where all marketing flows through.

-If your website isn’t getting any traffic and you’re not showing up in Google even with different types of searches, it’s time to look at your audience and build a user experience that is going to enhance your products and services.
+If your website isn’t getting any traffic and you’re not showing up in Google even with different types of searches, it’s time to look at your audience and build a user experience to enhance your products and services.

-At the end of the day, digital marketing is all about showing the right content or product at the right time of the customer’s buyer journey.
+Digital marketing is all about showing the right content or product at the right time for the buyer’s journey.
 Since these journeys start online most of the time, your digital marketing strategy should include:

 - What value do you provide your customer, aka your value proposition